natforsdick/weta-genome-assembly/README.md

 All scripts related to genome assembly for Little Barrier giant wētā (*Deinacrida heteracantha*).
 This project is a Genomics Aotearoa & MWLR collaboration led by Thomas Buckley.
 Contributors include Manpreet Dhami, Ann Mc Cartney, Dukchul Park, Dini Senanayake, Natalie Forsdick.

+This repo doesn't contain anything particularly novel, it merely is a record of the various tools used for wētā genome assembly.
+No doubt there are improvements that could be made to my scripting.

 Input data: PacBio CLR 'HiFi-like', Illumina HiSeq, Hi-C.

 [01-assembly](01-assembly/) - Testing hifiasm, HiCanu, and MaSuRCA to assemble PacBio 'HiFi-like' data.
 To date (2022-07-04) only hifiasm has completed.